scottkmaxwell/pbjson/DESCRIPTION.rst

 -  0C - terminated array
 -  0F - terminator

-The final entry, the “terminated array” works a bit differently.
+The final entry, the "terminated array" works a bit differently.
 This is for use when the length is not known when writing begins.
 Instead, a terminator (0F) is written to the stream when the last element of the array has been written.